nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 The following occurs when there are no existing student list in the student list collection.

     >>> studentlist clear
-    The student list collection is currently empty.
+    There is no existing student list.

 #### 4.1.4 Clear all existing student lists from the student list collection
 Delete a specific student list from the student list collection base on its index.
 If you wish to delete all student